 Savor a taste of the Hawaiian islands with this scrumptious butter mochi cake which just happens to be gluten free.
 With extra coconut milk and sesame seeds, it’s a fantastic treat for any tropical themed party!

-Mochi is a Japanese cake made with rice flour.
+Mochi is a Japanese cake made with sweet rice flour.
 Plain mochi is delicious and one of my most anticipated treats when going to Little Tokyo in downtown LA.

 This buttery coconut rice cake takes plain mochi to a new level of moistness and flavor.
 A favorite in Hawaii and soon to be a favorite in your house.

 I’ve tweaked the basic recipe to make it extra “coconuty” (like my daughter would say) and added the sesame seeds, which blend perfectly with the Asian theme.
 A friend, whose wife is Hawaiian, admitted in confidence my butter mochi was better than his wife’s.
 (Well I hope she’s not reading this right now.
 No, really, yours is good too and was my first inspiration!).

 Here’s a visual of the ingredients and of the finished product.
 Check out the full recipe at the bottom of this post.

 Most of the ingredients are separated into wet and dry then mixed.